About SALIAC

 This collaborative effort between Maastricht UMC+, and Radboud University Medical Center combines expertise across immunology, pulmonology, and pediatric infections.
 We hope our findings will bridge the gap between early-life health and adult respiratory conditions, ultimately improving long-term patient outcomes.

-The Muco-Kids team
+The SALIAC team

 Principal investigators & primary affiliations